ros-industrial/industrial_ci/doc/index.rst

 Customize outside of the CI process
 +++++++++++++++++++++++++++++++++++

 As `explained in Docker's usage <#use-custom-docker-images>`_ section, `main CI processes of industrial_ci <#what-are-checked>`_ run on `Docker`.
-There may be situtions where you want to run additional processes before or after the main pipeline.
+There may be situations where you want to run additional processes before or after the main pipeline.
 This could be particularly the case when you'd like to take advantage of CI's native resources (e.g. environment variables your CI platform defines) more easily.

 You can add your own commands before/after the main processes as follows.